otaneto/otaneto/README.md

 - Front-end developer, currently working with ⚛React and Vue.js 💚!

-- 🌱 I’m currently learning Nuxt.js, Next.js and some new CSS tricks 🎩
+- 🌱 I’m learning Nuxt.js, Next.js, 🐋 Docker and some new CSS tricks 🎩

 - 📫 You can find me on:
   - LinkedIn: https://www.linkedin.com/in/otaneto/